tombh/wrach/README.md

-# Ray Tracing using rust-gpu
+# Wrach

-Implementation of ray tracing using `rust-gpu`.
-The biolerplate setup code [`rust-gpu-shadertoys`](https://github.com/LykenSol/rust-gpu-shadertoys).
+A game like Noita, but using the GPU